hoplon/notify/README.md

 ## Client API

-The client-side API for notify is just two functions: register-notification! and poll-server.

 The **notify.notification-rpc/register-notification!** is used to assign a function to a keyword defining a type of change.
 It takes two arguments, the keyword and the function.
 The function passed takes